-Specifically, the Office may request the Ohio Public Facilities Commission (OPFC) to issue coal research and development obligations.
-After the OPFC issues these obligations and deposits the proceeds from their sale into the Coal Research and Development Fund, the Office may use the proceeds to make loans, loan guarantees, and grants for allowable projects to persons doing business in Ohio and to educational or scientific institutions located in Ohio.
+Specifically, the Office--with the advice of its Technical Advisory Committee and a majority vote of the members of the Authority--may request that the Public Facilities Commission issue, and the Commission must then in turn issue, coal research and development obligations.
+After the Commission issues coal research and development obligations and deposits the proceeds from their sale into the Coal Research and Development Fund, the Office may use those proceeds to make loans, loan guarantees, and grants for allowable projects to persons doing business in Ohio and educational or scientific institutions located in Ohio.